Malware Secure Computer

 Currently one can only hope for:

-Cyber attacks are reportedly costing the economies of the world over a Trillion dollars annually, of which Malware is the most common method used for cyber attacks and is forecasted to grow even larger in 2020 - 2022.
-Our newly developed technology will put a significant dent into that forecasted cyber mayhem.
+Cyber attacks are reportedly costing the economies of the world over a Trillion dollars annually, of which Malware is the most common vehicle used for Cyber attacks.
+Cyber attacks are forecasted to grow even larger in 2021 - 2023.
+Our newly discovered technology will put a significant dent into that forecasted cyber mayhem.

-Although the current thinking is to detect the presence of a malware, I have felt for several years, there just had to be a better way.
+Although the established norm is to detect the presence of a malware, I have felt for several years, there just had to be a better way.

 This caused my multiyear journey into researching why and how the various the parts of a computer communicate with each other and how a malware enters a system.
-It was when I discovered a new computer principle, which rapidly lead to our in house development of our New Class of Computer Components, which in turn started us on our path to develop our line of malware secure computers and computer based products for the Malware protection of the manufacturing plant environment.
+It was when I discovered a new computer principle, which rapidly lead to our in house development of our New Class of Computer Components (NCoCC), which in turn started the journey to develop a line of Malware secure computers for the office, manufacturing plant, IIOT and critical infrastructure environments.

 How it works :

-The basic ROATI Technologies system consists of three isolated and independent computers working in tandem, all contained within one housing.
-The various stages communicate with each other through a New Class of Computer Components (NCoCC) which we developed in house.
+The ROATI system consists of three physically isolated and independent computers working in tandem, all contained within one housing.
+The various stages communicate with each other through a New Class of Computer Components (NCoCC) developed in house.
+A computer engineer may think of it as a new method of physical virtualization.
+However, it is a completely new way of processing user data files.

 The first stage

-Under normal operating conditions the first stage is configured to 100% prevent "any" Malware from entering the main BIOS or hard drive of our first stage.
+Contrary to current thinking, it is perfectly safe for a malware to be present in the first stage.
+The first stage is configured to 100% prevent "any" Malware from entering the main BIOS, UEFI or hard drive of our first stage.

 The second stage

-For this stage we have added new security features, which includes a design to prevent an external storage media, such as a USB or CD, to introduce a malware, by a: 1/ a malicious employee, 2/ the un-intentioned but detrimental activity of a good employee doing work at home on their "yet-to-be-discovered Malware" infected computer or 3/ the on premises introduction of a malware by an outside hacker.
+For this stage we have added new security features, which includes a design to prevent an external storage media, such as a USB, CD or Wi-Fi to introduce a malware caused by a: 1/ a malicious employee, 2/ the un-intentioned but detrimental activity of a good employee doing work at home on their computer, which contains a "yet-to-be-discovered" Malware or 3/ the on premises introduction of a Malware by an onsite hacker.

-We need to demonstrate proof of our new technology in order to obtain funding for commercial product development, but we first need government support to build a very basic Proof of Concept email server.
+We need to demonstrate proof of our new technology in order to obtain funding for commercial product development, but we first need government support to build a very basic Proof of Concept computer.

 There are four main steps: